bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 31°
-- Partly Cloudy
+- Cloudy
-- 79% humidity
+- 81% humidity
-- 12 mph wind
+- 10 mph wind
-- 39% cloud cover
+- 100% cloud cover
-- 24 AQI O3 🟩
+- 23 AQI O3 🟩
-- 41 AQI PM2.5 🟩
+- 45 AQI PM2.5 🟩
-- 0.64 inches of snow and 0.59 inches of rain expected in the next 72 hours
+- 0.61 inches of snow and 0.59 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>